cferdinandi/vanilla-javascript-cheat-sheet/cheat-sheet.md

-# The Vanilla JS Cheat Sheet
+# Code Snippet Cheat Sheet

 Techniques, approaches, and methods for working with vanilla JavaScript.